TSR, $2.25, ISBN 0-88038-162-0

 The plot is pretty throwaway, but it’s actually the best thing here, believe it or not.
 The campaign is awfully designed.
 It is very short, thanks to the presence of long exposition, and most of the choices offered are not really choices at all.
 If you deviate from the predetermined story line, you either meet a bad end or you get railroaded (“Oops!
 It’s a dead end!
 Turn back and pick another door…”) until you eventually locate the “correct” option.
 It’s impressive how a place called “the Endless Catacombs” has so many dead ends!

-Annoyingly, the bad endings tend to be presented in a manner that represents a moral failing on your part.
+Annoyingly, the bad endings tend to be presented as a moral failing on your part.
 This may be fine if the morality in this campaign is consistent, but it isn’t.
 Rely on your useless drunkard brother, and you lose.
 But if you cut him loose, you lose too, and worse, just before you die, you are reprimanded for not giving your brother the love and support he needs!
 You don’t even know him, apart from the fact that, in the past, he abandoned you and your mother to die!